Be on the Frontline of Immigration

 Irwin P. Stotzky, Professor of Law

 Melissa Swain, Associate Director, Health Rights Clinic & Lecturer in Law

 A complete faculty list and detailed bios can be found in the faculty directory.

-Miami Law has over 50 dynamic and diverse student organizations, including the Immigration Students Law Association (ISLA).
-ISLA mobilizes students to work on immigration causes, organizes activities related to immigration law, and helps students establish networks to help them develop immigration law careers.
+Immigration Students Law Association (ISLA) - ISLA mobilizes students to work on immigration causes, organizes activities related to immigration law, and helps students establish networks to help them develop immigration law careers.